Property Tax Lab

 Modern Random forest, gradient boosting, neural networks Higher accuracy, often layered on top

-What matters is the overall system, not any single model.
-A working framework ties together data collection, regular revaluations, quality checks, and a credible appeals process.
+What matters is the overall system, not any single model: data collection, regular revaluations, quality checks, and a credible appeals process.

 Methodological Approaches